Business, STEM, Liberal Arts, Health & Social Sciences

 - GAP Year and First Year

 Students participating in the GAP Year and First Year programs at the University of Sydney will have limited course options (approx 150 to choose from).
-Please contact your Site Specialist for the full list of course options.
+Please contact your Program Manager for the full list of course options.

 - COURSE LEVEL RECOMMENDATIONS